synthriderz/synthriderz.github.io/docs/mapping/difficulty-levels/README.md

 - Always start right/left notes on the natural side of the body; never start a pattern on the opposite side.
     - Making players reach across their body to play notes are OK later in a pattern, but avoid crossing deeper than about two grids.
 - Generally avoid crossed over two handed notes unless the section is exceptionally slow.
 Sudden crossovers are difficult for inexperienced players to react to.
-- Do not use buzzrails, tight note stacks, stacked rails, etc., in Normal.
+- Do not use cosmetic notes like buzzrails, tight note stacks, stacked rails, etc., in Normal.
 The player will have no idea what this means or what to do!
+Use only the standard note types.
 - Do not use dodge walls and notes at the same time.
 At this difficulty, players need to focus when dodging walls and still typically move excessively far to avoid walls.
 Wall density should be low enough that the player has time to comfortably pivot and move.
 - Do not use crouch walls and notes at the same time.
 Crouch walls should be raised to suggest crouching, not require crouching.
 - Sudden crossovers are difficult for inexperienced players to react to.
 - Keep the player's hands well away from their face, including the likely path their hands will take betweeen notess, we don't want players to risk their hitting their headset.
 - Keep wall art to a minimum.
 Walls near the play area can cause vertigo and VR sickness, and new players are especially susceptible.
 Do not place any walls beneath the play area.
 Avoid use of square or triangle tunnels, and do not place any wall art close to the play area.
 Some distant wall art is OK and can help make for a cool experience, especially at the end of the map when they have time to look.
-- - Do not use buzzrails, tight note stacks, stacked rails, etc in Easy.
-The player will have no idea what this means or what to do!

 Normal maps allow enough movement that mappers should be able to choreograph the player to want move their core body.
 But Normal maps should be possible for seated players as well.
 Normal maps may bore an experienced player, but should still feel like they would be fun.